NABU Internet Adapter

 2022.12.08.0

-- Option to disable the progress bar animation for slow SBCs, like the raspberry pi zero
+- Option to turn off the progress bar animation for slow SBCs, like the Raspberry Pi Zero

 - On Linux, store the configuration file relative to the local binary rather than /usr/share